-Chad Gotch works to maximize effective and appropriate use of educational and psychological measurements.
-To this end, he studies assessment literacy among both pre-service and in-service teachers, the communication of assessment results (e.g. score reporting), and the construction validity arguments from both technical and non-technical evidence.
+Chad Gotch works to maximize effective and appropriate use of educational assessment.
+To this end, he studies the development of assessment literacy among both pre-service and in-service teachers, the communication of assessment results (e.g. score reporting), and the construction validity arguments from both technical and non-technical evidence.
 These complimentary lines of research inform the life cycle of assessment, from development to use and policy.

 ED_PSYCH 508 – Educational Statistics